Woodlands double deaths: 'Your sister is dead,' accused told brother-in-law

 SMELL CAME FROM FLAT

 Mr Choong then pried open one of the window panels on the left side of the door to look inside the unit.
-He caught a whiff of something he said he could not recognise, but added that it stung his nose.
+He caught a whiff of something he said he could not recognise, but added that the smell stung his nose.

 His brother-in-law advised him to call the police.
 When officers arrived, Mr Choong asked them to check on the smell.